Webster's Unabridged Dictionary - Letter O - Page 20

 Optime (n.)
 One of those who stand in the second rank of honors, immediately after the wranglers, in the University of Cambridge, England.
 They are divided into senior and junior optimes.

-Optimism (n.) 樂觀;樂觀主義 [U] The opinion or doctrine that everything in nature, being the work of God, is ordered for the best, or that the ordering of things in the universe is such as to produce the highest good.
+Optimism (n.)
+(Metaph.) 樂觀;樂觀主義 [U] The opinion or doctrine that everything in nature, being the work of God, is ordered for the best, or that the ordering of things in the universe is such as to produce the highest good.

 Optimist (n.)
 (Metaph.) 樂觀者;樂觀主義者 One who holds the opinion that all events are ordered for the best.